antalike/MemOS-Docs/content/en/overview/quick_start/overview.md

 For local deployment or deep customization, you can directly use MemOS’s open-source framework.
 Compared with cloud services, the open-source framework has no extra abstraction layer.
 Developers need to explicitly handle **memory extraction, storage, and retrieval**, all of which operate on a **MemCube**.

 > MemCube is the basic container of memory, responsible for storing user memory items.
-The `addMessages` and `searchMemories` APIs in the cloud service are essentially abstracted wrappers around internal operations of MemCube.
+The `addMessage` and `searchMemory` APIs in the cloud service are essentially abstracted wrappers around internal operations of MemCube.
 In the open-source framework, developers can directly control these steps.

 For detailed operation steps, see: [Open-source Project → Quick Start](https://memos-docs.openmem.net/cn/getting_started/quick_start)